webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 ### Name

 Allows a custom name to be set for the workflow.

-If no name is set, the workflow's name will be set to the _Crawl Start URL_.
-For Page List crawls, the workflow's name will be set to the first URL present in the _Crawl URL(s)_ field, with an added `(+x)` where `x` represents the total number of URLs in the list.
+If no name is set, the workflow's name will be set to the first page URL specified in _Scope_ (also referred to as the crawl start URL.)
+For _Single Page_ and _List of Pages_ crawls, the workflow's name will be suffixed by `+ N` where `N` represents the number of page URLs in addition to the crawl start URL.

 ### Description